 What internet bandwidth do I need for Google Hangout Webinars?

 Google tells us that for person to person video hangout the min bandwidth required is 256kbps/512kbps (up/down) and ideally for the best experience 1Mbps/2.5Mbps) Test your internet connection here.

-The top three teams who win the Business Plan Competition will win CAD$5,000 per team in seed funding to get the initiative going!
+The top four teams who win the Business Plan Competition win USD$5,000 per team in seed funding to get the initiative started.
 Depending on countries participating, we will also be offering up to three internships with the Global Green Growth Institute at their country offices.
-Finally, we have four bursaries to the 2019 International Student Energy Summit available - a Summit which unites 700 students from 100+ countries to engage with the world's energy leaders and innovate for the sustainable energy future (travel to the Summit location is not included - location TBA in July!)
+Finally, we have four bursaries to the 2019 International Student Energy Summit in London available - a Summit which unites 700 students from 100+ countries to engage with the world's energy leaders and innovate for the sustainable energy future (travel to the Summit location is not included)

 Do I need to apply in a team?

 No - but we recommend that you do.
-Collaboration is a key component of this accelerator and as it's a condensed accelerator, you will be able to take your idea to a more developed stage by working with a team.
+Collaboration is a key component of this accelerator and as it is a condensed accelerator, you will be able to take your idea to a more developed stage by working with a team.

 How many team members should I have?